9 Risk Factors for Gum Disease

 3 minute read

-If you’re thinking about replacing one or more missing teeth with dental implants, there are a few health conditions that require attention before treatment.
-A common condition that can impact dental implant treatment is untreated gum disease.
+If you’re thinking about replacing missing or damaged teeth with dental implants or already have dental implants, there are a few health conditions that require special attention.
+A common condition that can impact dental implant treatment is gum disease.

-Gum disease is a common oral health problem in Australia, and you may be more likely to develop gum disease if any of the following risk factors apply to you:
+Gum disease is a common oral health problem in Australia, almost 30% of Australian adults have it!
+You may be more likely to develop gum disease if any of the following risk factors apply to you:

 - Poor oral hygiene